atnetws/TYPO3-solr-patcher/README.md

 ### Requirements:

--Privileged access to your server
+- Privileged access to your server
--wget
--tar
+- wget
+- tar
+- gzip

 ### Usage